 Hiring Process Steps

-After listing all important elements of the hiring process and its metrics, we finally come to some of the most important steps of the hiring process.
-Since there are already a number of articles out there with long lists of steps you should follow when hiring a new candidate, in this article we will focus on five most important steps you should always have in mind.
+After you've designed your hiring plan it is time to define the most important steps of the hiring process.
+Since there are already a number of articles out there with long lists of steps you should follow when hiring a new candidate, in this article we will focus on the five most important steps you should always have in mind.

 1. Identifying Hiring Needs